Manikse/kernel/README.md

 ## Vision

 The next evolution of artificial intelligence requires moving beyond conversational interfaces.
-EXARCHON is designed as a foundational Cognitive OS layer that bridges Large Language Models with independent, real-world execution.
+EXARCHON is designed as a foundational Cognitive OS layer that bridges Large Language Models with independent, real-world execution

 It is not an API wrapper.
-It is the core infrastructure for an AI-native operating system capable of reasoning, persistent memory, and autonomous action—whether running as a highly scalable Cloud API or a completely offline Edge Node.
+It is the core infrastructure for an AI-native operating system capable of reasoning, persistent memory, and autonomous action—whether running as a highly scalable Cloud API or a completely offline Edge Node

 ---